Visit The Cox Business Website Contact: (866) 961-1075

 Device Choice – There’s also more choice around which devices can be used.
 Greater standardization and enhanced security allow users to access data on more devices than ever before, thus providing greater freedom.

-Security as a Barrier to Entry Security is a minimal barrier to the remote work function itself, but it has been a greater barrier for people wanting to work remotely on their own terms, away from home.
+Security is a minimal barrier to the remote work function itself, but it has been a greater barrier for people wanting to work remotely on their own terms, away from home.
 Fortunately, it’s now possible to meet the demands of your workforce to work anywhere (at home, on a plane, on a bus, etc.), from almost any device (PC, laptop, mobile phone, tablet, etc.), without sacrificing corporate security.

 Stronger authentication technologies have dramatically improved security for cloud-based services over the years, making it much harder for bad actors to access and steal data.